amos-hodges/bug-tracker-app/root/client/USERSTORIES.md

 Nice to have:
 - [ ] Different ways to display tickets on dashboard (list, grid, carousel, etc.)
+- [ ] Profile pictures on users list
 - [ ] Message boards for specific projects
 - [ ] Users can customize profile and display preferences (e.g. dark mode, larger text, etc)